sparkflows/sparkflows-docs/docs/user-guide/machine-learning/mlflow.rst

     mlflow ui
     MLFlow UI - http://localhost:5000

-Once login to above url, you will see MLflow UI page
+Login to the above URL to reach the MLflow UI page as shown below:

 .. figure:: ../../_assets/user-guide/machine-learning/sparkml/mlflow/mlflow.PNG
    :alt: mlflow
    :width: 60%

-.. note:: Make sure to change localhost to your ip or domain name and by default mlflow run on port 5000
+.. note::  Make sure to change the localhost to your IP or Domain Name.
+Remember that the MLflow would run on port 5000 by default.

 Integrating MLflow with Fire Insights
 ------------------------------------

-In Fire Insights, nodes in python ml packages have integration with mlflow by calling the Mlflow API's paramerts, metrics, model, etc. Fire Insights, workflows will be registered as experiments in mlflow with name and each execution will be separate run's in each mlflow experiments.
+In Fire Insights, processors in Python engine have integration with MLflow via the Mlflow API’s parameters, metrics, model among others.
+Fire Insights workflows will be registered as experiments in MLflow with their name and each execution will show up as a separate run in the MLflow experiments.

-Below is the example workflow for regression to predict the house price with RidgeRegression Node.
+Below is the sample workflow for regression to predict the house price with RidgeRegression Node.

 .. figure:: ../../_assets/user-guide/machine-learning/sparkml/mlflow/mlflow_wf.PNG
    :alt: mlflow